What is a Demand Letter and Can I Do it Myself?

 1. An introduction

-In the introduction section of the letter, share more information about yourself, who the letter is addressed to, and your reasons for writing the letter.
+In the introduction section of the letter, open with who you are, who the letter is addressed to, and your reasons for writing the letter.
 You can go over the events that led to the accident and your resulting injuries.

 Make it clear in the introduction that you’re prepared to file a lawsuit to recover the damage you’re owed, but you are sending this demand letter as a courtesy to avoid taking this action if possible.
 You can explain that settling without going to court can save both parties money and be mutually beneficial.